Lo-Wongo/node-chat-sessions/README.md

 ### Summary

 In this step, we'll create custom middleware that will check to see if the session has a `user` object.
-If it doesn't we'll add a user object that has a `messages` array on it.
+If it doesn't, we'll add a user object that has a `messages` array on it.

 ### Instructions

 * Open `server/index.js`.
 * Create middleware that is a function that has a `req`, `res`, and `next` parameter.
 * Inside the function check if `req.session` has a user property, if it doesn't add a user property that equals an object with a `messages` array on it.
+* After the if statement, call `next`.

 ### Solution